 The increasing importance put on the environmental impact of aviation is a reality.
 Increasingly, across Europe environmental impact assessments are required when changes are to be made to the ATS routes within a terminal area.
 The changed placement of any SID STAR/IFP or the introduction of any new procedure is often the biggest single challenge and aircraft noise can be a political issue with local councils.

 Noise Modelling use an advanced form of fast-time simulator which is capable of calculating noise contours over a pre-defined area.
 These ‘noise-modelling’ functionalities are added to typical functionalities (such as a flight trajectory calculation) included in ‘standard’ fast-time simulators.
+For an example of a noise modelling tool select here.

 In order to generate the noise contours for each simulated aircraft in addition to the flight trajectories, the noise modeller determines (according to the aircraft model) the estimated speed and engine power setting/thrust.
 Based on this data and taking into account the terrain contours and other environmental conditions (time of the day, meteorological condition, etc), the simulator calculates the noise distribution and noise level at predetermined check points.